-2.3 Data and Limitations
+1.3 Data and Limitations

-This Housing Needs Report relied heavily on the 2021 Federal Census, supplemented by BC Stats, information from various non-profit housing providers, representatives from both BC Housing and Canada Mortgage and Housing Corporation (CMHC), as well as qRD staff.
-Tables and charts will provide specifics of the data sources.
+This HNR relied heavily on the 2021 Federal Census, supplemented by BC Stats, information from various non-profit housing providers, representatives from both BC Housing and Canada Mortgage and Housing Corporation (CMHC), as well as qRD staff.
+Tables and charts will provide the specifics of the data sources.